QtKaitly/Dotly-files/README.md

-# dotto
+# Dotly files
-My dotfile repository
+A repository for my configuration files